Margulis Multiverse: Infinitesimal Rigidity, Pressure Form and Convexity: Preliminaries

-\end{definition} \begin{remark} The Labourie--Margulis invariant of a representation depends on the flow on $\flow$. \end{remark} Goldman--Labourie--Margulis \cite{GLM} used this invariant and showed the following result \begin{theorem} Let $\Gamma$ be a free group and let $\rho:\Gamma\rightarrow\sG$ be an injective homomorphism such that $L_\rho$ is Fuchsian.
-Then $\rho$ gives rise to a Margulis spacetime if and only if its Labourie--Margulis invariant is either positive or negative. \end{theorem} This result was later generalized by Ghosh--Treib \cite{GT} for general word hyperbolic groups $\Gamma$ and $\rho\in\sHom_{\sA}(\Gamma,\sG)$. \begin{theorem} Let $\Gamma$ be a word hyperbolic group and let $\rho:\Gamma\rightarrow\sG$ be an injective homomorphism such that $L_\rho\in\sHom_{\sA}(\Gamma,\sH)$.
-Then $\rho$ gives rise to a Margulis spacetime if and only if its Labourie--Margulis invariant is either positive or negative. \end{theorem} The Margulis invariant spectrum is same for two representations conjugate under the action of $\sG$.
-Hence, by Theorem \ref{thm:affano} we obtain that $\sHom_{\sM}(\Gamma,\sG)$ is invariant under conjugation by $\sG$.
-We define $\sM(\Gamma,\sG)\defeq\sHom_{\sM}(\Gamma,\sG)/\sG$.
+where $\mu_\gamma$ is the $\phi$-invariant probability measure supported on the periodic orbit corresponding to $\gamma$. \end{definition} \begin{remark} We note that the existence of the Labourie--Margulis invariant is guaranteed by Lemma 7.2 of Ghosh--Treib \cite{GT} and its uniqueness is guaranteed by Liv\v sic's Theorem \cite{Liv}. \end{remark} Goldman--Labourie--Margulis \cite{GLM} used this invariant and showed the following result: \begin{theorem} Suppose $\Gamma$ is a free group and suppose $\rho:\Gamma\rightarrow\sG$ is an injective homomorphism such that $L_\rho$ is Fuchsian.
+Then $\rho$ gives rise to a Margulis spacetime if and only if its Labourie--Margulis invariant is either positive or negative. \end{theorem} This result was later generalized by Ghosh--Treib \cite{GT} for general word hyperbolic groups $\Gamma$ and $\rho\in\sHom_{\sA}(\Gamma,\sG)$. \begin{theorem} Suppose $\Gamma$ is a word hyperbolic group and suppose $\rho:\Gamma\rightarrow\sG$ is an injective homomorphism such that $L_\rho\in\sHom_{\sA}(\Gamma,\sH)$.
+Then $\rho$ gives rise to a Margulis spacetime if and only if its Labourie--Margulis invariant is either positive or negative. \end{theorem}